 Nathaniel Schooler 36:09

 Thanks for listening to positive personal power.
-Do subscribe via your favorite podcasting app.
-And please leave us a five star review.
+Do subscribe via your favourite podcasting app.
+And please leave us a five-star review.
 Or sign up on our website positive personal power dotnet for weekly emails and updates and do share our episodes with your friends and on social media.
 Feel free to reach out anytime.